VBMR Griffon: Design

 Derived from the BMX 01 prototype proposed by Renault Trucks Defense, the Griffon benefits from a classic layout.
 It's a huge armoured truck with six-wheel drive and four-wheel steering (front and rear axles), with the powertrain at the front.
 The vehicle weighs in at around 25 tonnes in combat order, roughly twice as much as the 13-tonne VAB.
 The embarked combat group of a standard Griffon (the VTT Félin) comprises 10 fully-equipped soldiers; a driver, a dedicated gunner as well as 8 infantrymen, including the commander.
 In the crew cabin, the driver (front left) and the remote turret gunner (front right) are sheltered by a one-piece armoured windshield.
 They access their seats through side doors fitted with armoured windows.
 The rear part of the body is taken up by the compartment, with two small armoured windows on each side, where 8 men sit facing each other on anti-blast seats fixed to the side walls.
 A ramp at the back, featuring an emergency door and an episcope, that comes down low enough for the troops to skip on and off enables entry and exit.
-The rear compartment is surmounted by four roof hatches: one at the front right, behind the driver; one above the gunner's station, behind the remotely-operated turret; and two at the rear.
+The rear compartment is surmounted by four roof hatches: one at the front left, behind the driver; one above the gunner's station, behind the remotely-operated turret; and two at the rear.
 The Griffon features a militarized variant of a commercial Renault-Volvo diesel powertrain rated at 400 hp, an automatic gearbox and independent running gears, enabling the vehicle to reach a top speed of 90 km/h and a range of up to 800 km.
 The engine is rail-mounted, facilitating maintenance operations.
 It is able to run on various types of fuel to facilitate replenishment wherever in the world French forces would be deployed.
 The Griffon also incorporates air conditioning and heating for comfort, as well as an overpressure protection system in order to keep the crew and passengers safe from chemical, biological, radiological and nuclear (CBRN) threats.
 Crossing capacities are of the order of 1.2 m for a ford, 50 cm for a step and 1 m for a ditch.